-- A personal needs allowance of $50 per month if in a nursing home, and $117.75 per month for a resident in an ALF.An applicant receiving home care retains all of their income.
+- A personal needs allowance of $50 per month if in a nursing home, and $135.80 per month for a resident in an ALF.An applicant receiving home care retains $2,742.00 as a personal needs allowance.

 - The amount necessary to pay for the Medicaid applicant’s medical insurance premiums.

 - The amount necessary to satisfy the MMMNA of the community spouse, if any.
 This includes the basic allowance and the excess shelter allowance.

 - A family member maintenance deduction for certain dependent family members.

 In conclusion, the Medicaid application process is complex and time-consuming for the person preparing the application.
 If the application is submitted incorrectly or if the application raises legal issues, there can be a significant delay in approval.
 Every month of delay is costly to the applicant.
 It is generally much cheaper to have a lawyer prepare the application to ensure that it is processed quickly and expeditiously and that no time is lost during which the applicant’s care must be paid for by the applicant.